MDCore/mdcore.github.io/_posts/2018-11-02-on-remote-working-teams-I.md

 If you're working from home on a fixed schedule be sure to ask about:

 * A headset or microphone.
 * Ergonomics.
-You need to be healthy and comfortable at home, there are things the BBC can do for that.
+You need to be healthy and comfortable at home, there are things the company can help with there.
 * VPN Access: You can't access many internal services from home, so if you aren't expecting to be on the office network very often, signing up for the VPN could be useful.

 There are also counter-productive things you should try not to do e.g:

 * Work remotely with no notice, such that your team is surprised (and annoyed.)
 * Be unavailable for meetings that you are required for.
 * Under-communicate.
 This one is a challenge on its own, but being remote means communicating much more than you would if co-located.
-You don’t get all the free, incidental comms you’d have if you were in the office, so it takes work on your part (and definitely by your co-located teams') to account for this
+You don’t get all the free, incidental comms you’d have if you were in the office, so it takes work on your part (and definitely by your co-located team) to account for this

 ## How does a remote-supportive team work?